 Wild Philanthropy have been supporting the Kara community diversify their livelihoods through ecotourism.
 This has been an effective method to support income generation, although still exposes the communities to challenges of food security.
 We are now in a position to start supporting the next step of the longer-term plan for a Kara Conservancy through supporting the community in its efforts to establish a community farm using a solar powered irrigation system.
-The primary crop would be sorghum for the Kara village of Dus, as well as fruits, herbs and vegetables that can be sold to can be sold to Lumale Camp; a community-run, ecotourist establishment.
+The primary crop would be sorghum for the Kara village of Dus, as well as fruits, herbs and vegetables that can be sold to Lale's Camp, a community-run, ecotourist establishment.